 Currently, CCVS-Uganda has been extending its services to different communities, schools, Health Centres, the mental health unit of Lira Regional Referral Hospital and Lira Main Prisons.
 Divergent working methods are used such as mental health sensitisation and psychoeduction, individual, couple, family and group counselling, support groups, community dialogues, community therapy and play therapy.
 Also, CCVS-Uganda is involved in research and training of community, governmental and non-governmental stakeholders, and cooperates on the radio programme "Healing Our Wounds" (Radio Wa).

-Nicolas Ocen and Denis Okullu (Guards).
+Nicholas Ocen and Denis Okullu (Guards), and

 Supporting their activities:

-Kizito Wamale (Clinical supervisor),
+Kizito Wamala (Clinical supervisor),

 John Galabuzi (Accountant),